dojo/docs/dijit/form/TimeTextBox.rst

 .. contents::
     :depth: 2

-TimeTextBox widgets are handy, easy-to-use time entry controls that allow either typing or choosing a time from any time-picker widget.
+TimeTextBox widgets are time input controls that allow either typing or choosing a time from any time-picker widget.

 ============
 Introduction